openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 Organizations and course teams can now generate certificates for learners who have completed courses.
 Learners can view, print, or share their certificates.

-For information about certificates, see the *Building and Running an Open edX Course* and *Open edX Learner's* guides.
+For information about certificates, see :ref:`opencoursestaff:Setting Up Course Certificates` in *Building and Running an Open edX Course* or :ref:`openlearners:Print a Web Certificate` in the *Open edX Learner's Guide*.

-To enable this feature on your instance of Open edX, you must enable the feature flag in both Studio and the Learning Management System and perform the configuration tasks described in this topic.
+To enable this feature on your instance of Open edX, you must enable a feature flag in both Studio and the Learning Management System and complete the configuration tasks described in this topic.

 ..
 Note::